jsween/pythonPractice/README.md

 ### Exercise 5
 This program prints out the matches between two lists

+### Exercise 6
+2 solutions for palindromes.
+Felt like skipping the loop solution was cheating

+### Exercise 7
+Discovering list comprehensions

 #### To Do list
 1. Add a check for inputs too high for type int